SichengZhao/Cornell_ORIE5741_project/midterm_report.md

 The listing data contains 29142 rows and 96 features, including number of people accommodated, bedrooms, beds, review scores, host response rate and so on.

-The calendar data contains
+The calendar data contains 13469123 rows and 7 feature, including listing_id, data, available, price, adjusted_price, minimum_nights, maximum_nights.

-and the calender data contains

 The project involved the following steps: